fermyon/developer/content/spin/v2/key-value-store-tutorial.md

 ## Configuration

 Good news - Spin will take care of setting up your key value store.
-However, in order to make sure your Spin application has permission to access the key value store, you must add the `key_value_stores = ["default"]` line in the `[component.<app-name>]` section of the `spin.toml` file, for each component which needs access to the key-value store.
+However, in order to make sure your Spin application has permission to access the key value store, you must add the `key_value_stores = ["default"]` line in the `[component.<component-name>]` section of the `spin.toml` file, for each component which needs access to the key-value store.
 This line is necessary to communicate to Spin that a given component has access to the default key value store.
 A newly scaffolded Spin application will not have this line; you will need to add it.

 > Note: `[component.spin_key_value]` contains the name of the component.
 If you used a different name, when creating the application, this sections name would be different.